greena13/react-starter-kit/README.md

-# React Starter Kit
+# React Starter Kit v2.0

 Cloneable React starter project that includes development tools and production optimisations.

+## Disclaimer

 This may not be the optimal starting point for your project.
 It includes a lot of different libraries and tools that cover many concerns - some of which you may wish to tackle differently.
 There are many React starter kits and templates available; make sure you choose the one that best suits your needs (the list of inspirations below may be a good place to start).

-This project remains in its infancy and will be subject to continued improvement.
+## Upgrading from an earlier version

+Version 2.0 of `react-starter-kit` has undergone some significant changes, including upgrading all dependencies and moving to Webpack 2.0.

 ## Getting Started